juliesymons/juliesymons.github.io/userGPUOperators/index.md

 should be: (1) simple, not requiring any knowledge of Cog internals; (2) independent of intermediate GPU languages (such as OpenCL or CUDA); and (3) cleanly integrated with the rest of a Cog application.
-This document describes *GPUOperators*, which provide that functionality.
+This document describes `GPUOperator`, which provides that functionality.

 ## Table Of Contents